0xPARC/0xparc-intro-book/easy/src/ot.typ

 Bob wants to request the $i$-th message, without letting Alice learn anything about the value of $i$.
 Alice wants to send Bob $x_i$, without letting him learn anything about the other $n-1$ messages.
-Such a procotol is an _oblivious transfer (OT)": Alice transfers a single message to Bob, but she remains oblivious as to which message she has transferred.
+An _oblivious transfer (OT)_ allows Alice to transfer a single message to Bob, but she remains oblivious as to which message she has transferred.
 We'll see two simple protocols to achieve this.

 (In fact, for two-party computation, we only need "1-of-2 OT":